istio/tools/perf/load/auto-mtls/README.md

 Thus we setup the test to simulate traffic meanwhile updating deployments with or without Envoy sidecar simutaneously.

-A service graph instance with 5 workloads, service 0, 1, 2 calls service 3 and automtls.
+The service graph consists of two groups of services

-- Service `automtls` has workloads with and without sidecar in mixed mode.
+- `svc-0-front` is the client, all with sidecars
-- All other services workloads instances have sidecar injected.
+- `svc-0-back-partial-istio`, means backend, with istio sidecar injected, `*-legacy` means no sidecar.

 ## Steps to Run Test